pages

 Redirect www

-to naked domain #
+to apex domain #

-Our recommended solution is to create a separate project with just a
+To accomplish this, we recommend you create a separate project with just a

 _redirects